joaoDragado/distro_configs/README.md

-# distro_configs
+## distro_configs
-user config files for most-used apps in BunsenLabs distro 32bit &amp; 64bit versions
+### _user configuration files for most-used apps used in the i386/amd64 versions of BunsenLabs._

+The repository contains folders :
+- for the each kernel versions,
+- for kernel-agnostic apps/files.